 Instead, I feel like a moment of stillness is wasted opportunity.
 There is always something else I could be doing, making better, learning about.
 (And in all honesty, writing for this site doesn’t help.)
 Sometimes, the twitch even interrupts my sleep.

-Fortunately, I recently read Why We Sleep so I may be able to convince the twitch that pursuit of sleep is optimal.
+Fortunately, I recently read Why We Sleep (affiliate link) so I may be able to convince the twitch that pursuit of sleep is optimal.
 Ha!

 Focusing on the $3 Questions